openeventdata/petrarch2/docs/source/inputs.rst

 ----------------

-Validation files are used for debugging and unit testing, combining the contents of a project file and text file as well as providing information on the correct coding for each record.
-This approach is used based on some decidedly aggravating experiences during the TABARI development where the validation records and the required .verbs and .actors files were not properly synchronized.
+Validation files are used for debugging and unit testing, combining the contents of a ``config.ini`` file and text file as well as providing information on the correct coding for each record.
+This approach is based on some decidedly aggravating experiences during the TABARI development where the validation records and the required ``.verbs`` and ``.actors`` files were not properly synchronized.

 The general format of the file is: